-Great Peak District Fair and Buxton Beer Festival (around 8 & 9 October 2016)
+The Great Peak District Fair and Buxton Beer Festival is usually held around October time

 The Great Peak District Fair and Buxton Beer Festival is one of Buxtons most popular and exciting events.
 With over 100 stalls selling only the best high quality goods from across the Peak District including many delicious outdoor hot food stands and an exciting array of entertainment